- Graduated from University of Chicago – Pritzker School of Medicine.

 Brief Bio . . . .

-Dr. Jesse Ehrenfeld currently serves on the Board of Trustees of the American Medical Association.
+Dr. Jesse Ehrenfeld currently serves as Secretary of the Board of Trustees of the American Medical Association.
 He is a Professor of Anesthesiology, Surgery, Biomedical Informatics and Health Policy at Vanderbilt University School of Medicine.
 He divides his time among clinical practice, teaching, and research.
 He also serves as Director of Education Research for the Vanderbilt Office of Health Sciences Education, Director of the Vanderbilt Program for LGBTI Health, and Associate Director of the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division.

 Active in the AMA since medical school, Dr. Ehrenfeld has served on the governing councils of both the AMA Resident and Fellow Section and the AMA Young Physicians Section.
 Currently he is a co-investigator on the $1 million grant Vanderbilt received in 2013 as part of the AMA’s “Accelerating Change in Medical Education” initiative.